-Be aware that if you voluntarily, or because of misconduct, don't complete the term of enlistment (or reenlistment) for which a bonus was paid, or are not technically qualified in the skill for which the bonus was paid, you must refund a prorated portion of the bonus according to the time of service left on your contract.
+If, for any reason, you don't complete the enlistment (or reenlistment) that a bonus was paid for, or you lose a clearance or qualification that was a requirement for your bonus you have to pay back a prorated portion of the bonus according to the time of service left on your contract.

 Each service's policy and guidelines for re-enlistment bonuses are different and change periodically based on the current needs of the service.